 Caring For The Datura Plant

-Most members of the genus Datura are hardy perennial plants but are also grown as an annual plant.
+Most members of the genus Datura are hardy perennial plants but are also grown as annual plants.
 The United States Department of Agriculture lists the Datura in hardiness zone 5 to 7 as an annual, and hardiness zone 8 to 10 as a perennial.